arjan/vsntool/README.md

 (which is equivalent to `cat VERSION`).

-The default branch on which the releases are being tagged is `master`.
+The default branch on which the releases are being tagged is `master` or `main`.
 To change this, change the environment variable `VSN_BRANCH`.

 When vsntool is run on a non-release branch, the branch name is added